9 Tips To Keep Your Dog Safe & Calm This July 4th

 9. Take a Current Photo Of Your Pups

 As long as you are careful, your pup should be just fine.
 However, you should always prepare for the worst.
 So before heading out to your July 4th celebration, take a current photo of you with your dog.
-That way, in case he does go missing, you can blast the community with an up to date photo.
+That way, in case he does go missing, you can blast the community with an up-to-date photo.
 Plus, having a photo with you in it proves you’re your dog’s momma.

 So you welcomed a puppy into your fam — congratulations!
 Chances are, you’ll be faced with many challenges in the upcoming weeks.
 Let these reads guide you!